VanDalkvist/ko-component-loader/README.md

 # Knockout component-loader
 Knockout abstract components loader.
 RequireJS is required.

+It's Knockout `components loader` which can be used to load any components.
+You can tell it how to map your paths to download your template, view model or factory and it will do it.
+Just include it to your knockout loaders.

-### You will not use any other bindings, just default 'component' knockout binding with name and params as usual.
+### You will not use any other bindings, just default `component` knockout binding with `name` and `params` as usual.

 Component-loader API:

-You can set next object structure to your component 'name' property.
+You can set next object structure to your component `name` property.
 It will be like a name but object which will be used to create usual name of component :)
 ```
 {
    app: {string}, - app name to get component from this app.
 You can start it with '/' then RequireJS will look after it from root domain name.